About Achievements Groups:

 Various program elements are combined in different ways to achieve maximum therapeutic benefit for the wide range of children seen in the Achievements Program.
 Children will participate in a brief screening process to determine the most appropriate group placement, and will be matched with other children of similar developmental profiles in the group that best meets their individual needs.

-The different types of groups in the Achievements Program are differentiated based upon:
+Groups in the Achievements Program are differentiated based upon:

-- Staffing Ratio: In each group with two adult staff members, there may be between three to five children with ASD, along with at least one typically developing peer model, participating in all or part of the group.
+- Staffing Ratio: In each group with two adult staff members, there may be between three to five children with ASD, along with a typically developing peer model, participating in all or part of the group.
 This varies depending on the children's independence with learning readiness skills, as well as the amount of attention and adult facilitation required to optimally target speech, language, social-communicative and cognitive goals.

-- Degree of Structure: Some Achievements Groups are more structured, with a high level of repetition and routine, in order to support children who learn best under those circumstances.
+- Degree of Structure: Some groups are more structured, with a high level of repetition and routine, in order to support children who learn best under those circumstances.
 Other groups promote more flexibility and variety of activities and concepts.
 The level of structure and repetition is based on the individual needs of the children in that group and may change throughout the year as appropriate.

 Prerequisite skills for some groups begin with the ability to use basic gestures for communication and engage briefly with adults, and may extend to the use of conversational turn-taking and initiation of peer interaction for others.
 Listed below are just a few of the skills that may be targeted during groups: